MOC Portfolio FAQs

 Who is eligible to participate?

-Any ABMS board certified physician affiliated with KU School of Medicine (paid or volunteer) may participate in the Portfolio Program.
+Any ABMS board certified physician affiliated with the KU School of Medicine (paid or volunteer) may participate in the MOC Portfolio Program.
 The program is multi-specialty, therefore projects involving physicians from more than one specialty are encouraged.
 Team members on an initiative should include other health professions, i.e. nurses, quality improvement staff, etc. Involvement of residents and other learners is encouraged.

-The QI project lead will download, complete and submit the KUMC MOC Portfoilio QI Worksheet secure network (contact the Program Manager for assistance if needed).
+The QI project lead will download, complete and submit the KUMC MOC Portfoilio QI Worksheet secure network (contact the Program Manager for assistance, if needed).

 No, at this time there is no fee to participate in the MOC Portfolio Program.
 Some activities may provide CME credit which may incur a fee.

 Does a particular QI process have to be used, i.e. Lean, Six Sigma, etc?

 No, there is no requirement to use a specific QI process, only that basic QI methods are utilized:

 - Improvement aim

 - Intervention(s) for improvement

 - Re-measure x 1 (minimum)